scripting/wordlandSupport/worknotes/client.md

+#### 5/9/25; 12:42:16 PM by DW

+Bookmarks changes

+New <i>Add bookmark</i> command to the Bookmarks menu.

+Removed <i>Add bookmark</i> and <i>Edit bookmarks</i> from the context menu, the commands are more easily accessed in the Bookmarks menu.

+#### 5/8/25; 9:50:16 AM by DW

+New dialog appears if you don't have any sites to publish to.

+Turn off automatic adding of drafts to the Bookmarks menu.

+New pref: appConsts.flKeepBookmarksUpdated, default false.

 #### 5/7/25; 4:34:32 PM by DW

 The first time a user publishes a post, show a dialog offering them a chance to view it on the web.
 This helps the newbie understand what just happened.